 Dr David and Dr Jan Stoop addressed this issue in their book titled, The Complete Marriage Book.
 We’ll be sharing a portion of what they wrote.
-We hope it will give you look into this important issue.
+This should give you a good look into this important issue.

 On Making a Marriage Christian, They Write: